Carter-75/UniversalMobWar/README.md

 **Copyright © 2024 Carter.
 All rights reserved.**

 ### ✅ You MAY:
-- Use this mod in modpacks
+- Use this mod in modpacks (with proper attribution)
 - Use this mod on servers (public or private)
 - Create videos/content featuring this mod
+- Share where to obtain this mod (link to the official download page)

 ### ❌ You MAY NOT:
 - Edit, modify, or decompile this mod
 - Claim this mod as your own
-- Redistribute or share the direct download link
+- **Redistribute or share the direct download link to the mod file**
 - Redistribute modified versions
 - Remove or alter credits
+- Re-upload this mod to other platforms or file-sharing sites

 ### 📋 Attribution Requirements:
 If you use this mod in a modpack, server, or content, you **MUST**:
 1. Credit **Carter** as the original creator
-2. Include a link to this GitHub repository
+2. Include a link to the **official download page** (not the direct file link)
 3. Clearly state that you did not create this mod

 **Example Attribution**:
 ```
 Universal Mob War by Carter
-GitHub: [Link to this repository]
+Download: [Link to official download page]
 Not created by [Your Name/Server Name]
 ```

+### 🔒 Distribution Policy:
+This mod is distributed through a controlled download page.
+You may direct users to the official download location, but you may not:
+- Provide direct download links to the .jar file
+- Re-host the mod files elsewhere
+- Bypass the official download process

 **Violation of these terms may result in removal requests or DMCA takedowns.**